Ebazhanov/linkedin-skill-assessments-quizzes/quickbooks/quickbooks-quiz.md

 - [ ] from the billable time entered on timesheets
 - [ ] from you manually entering the line items on the invoice
 - [x] from the billable time entered on timesheets and/or billable costs entered through checks and bills

+#### Q47.
+How can you discount just one item on an invoice for a customer?

+- [ ] Create a Discount item and use it on the line immediately after the item you want to discount.
+- [ ] Click Add Discount at the top of the invoice and apply it to the correct item.
+- [ ] Manually change the Amount field to the discounted total for the item.
+- [ ] Create a Discount item and a Subtotal item.
+Apply the Subtotal, then immediately apply the Discount.

+#### Q48.
+On the Home Page, which tab provides a snapshot of your company finances?
+And is this snapshot a data dashboard or a task list?

+- [ ] Home Page; data dashboard
+- [ ] Insights; task list
+- [ ] Home Page; task list
+- [ ] Insights; data dashboard

+#### Q49.
+What is the preferred style of check to provide to employees on payday?

+- [ ] There is no need to provide a pay stub if you are using direct deposit.
+Employees can ask if they need information in addition to their net pay amount.
+- [ ] The standard check, with a paper check stub as backup.
+- [ ] The payroll check, which is preprinted with earnings and taxes columns.
+- [ ] The voucher check, so they have the net check amount plus all of the information regarding earnings, taxes, and withheld items.

+#### Q50.
+When would you use Progress Invoicing?

+- [ ] to invoice items marked as billable as they occur
+- [ ] to invoice from an estimate as work is completed
+- [ ] to convert a sales receipt to an invoice
+- [ ] to automate company cash flow

+#### Q51.
+What is a good way to handle prospective clients?

+- [ ] Set the customer as inactive until they are an active customer.
+- [ ] Use the Lead Center by clicking Customers > Lead Center.
+- [ ] There is no way to differentiate a current customer from a potential customer.
+- [ ] Use the Lead Center bv clicking Company > Lead Center.

+#### Q52.
+You wrote a check and later discovered it was for an incorrect amount.
+What is the best way to handle this, if you know the check will not be cashed?

+- [ ] In the account register, select the check and click Edit > Void Check.
+- [ ] In the account register, select the check and then click Edit > Delete Check.
+- [ ] Create a journal entry for the amount of the check to debit Cash and credit Undeposited Funds.
+Clear the journal entry and the check when reconciling, to correctly balance your cash account.
+- [ ] In the account register, select the check, and then change the amount of the check to -0-

+#### Q53.
+QuickBooks allows users to condense files when the company file becomes too large.
+What happens when you choose to remove transactions as of a specified date from the Condense Data window?

+- [ ] The company start date is changed to the date on which you condensed your data.
+Make sure to run all reports prior to completing this process.
+- [ ] All transactions are removed, allowing you to start fresh.
+You will need to print all reports before this process and enter beginning balances into your QuickBooks file.
+- [ ] All transaction details are removed, but the summary totals are kept in the system, to allow financial statements to be run for prior periods.
+- [ ] All transaction data, including payroll data, is removed.
+This process will correct any entry errors, leaving a clean data file.

+#### Q54.
+How are cash inflows and outflows related to the company's primary business classified?

+- [ ] as sales activities on the Profit and Loss report
+- [ ] as financing activities on the Statement of Cash Flows
+- [ ] as operating activities on the Profit and Loss report
+- [ ] as operating activities on the Statement of Cash Flows

+#### Q55.
+During the EasyStep Interview, which features can you turn on and off?

+- [ ] Lists.
+Inventory, and Progress Invoicing
+- [ ] Jobs, Payroll, and Lists
+- [ ] Sales Taxes, Inventory, and Progress Invoicing
+- [ ] Payroll, Lists, and Progress Invoicing

+#### Q56.
+Which report can you use if you suspect someone has changed a transaction?

+- [ ] User Entry report
+- [ ] Audit Trail report
+- [ ] Changed Transaction report
+- [ ] Profit and Loss report's drill-down feature